 Changes announced in 2015 were designed to provide more protection for agricultural workers.
-Most new requirements will go in effect on January 2, 2017.
 Some highlights include:

 Annual mandatory training for farmworkers about their rights and responsibilities